 Many energy consumers find it hard to control how much they spend on their heating to get comfortable.
 While two thirds of UK households suffer from damp, drafts or even overheating in the middle of winter.

-Yet domestic heating accounts for around one fifth of total UK carbon emissions and only around 4% of the UK’s 27 million households have low carbon heating.
+How we heat our homes and buildings responsible for around 20% of UK carbon emissions and only around 4% of the UK’s 27 million households have low carbon heating.